 GEOG 621 Human Geographies of the Ocean (3) Core course in the ocean studies specialization in human geography introduces graduate students to themes and methods of human geography and cognate fields as applied to the oceans.
 Repeatable one time with consent.

-GEOG 622 Environmental Impact Assessment (3) Theory and practice of environmental impact assessment.
+GEOG 622 Advanced Environmental Impact Assessment (3) Theory and practice of environmental impact assessment.
 Policy and planning frameworks supporting environmental assessment in the U.S. and abroad.
 Cumulative environmental effects and strategic environmental assessment.
-Pre: graduate standing.
-(Cross-listed as PLAN 622) DS
+Pre: 412 or consent.
+(Cross-listed as PLAN 622)

 GEOG 628 (Alpha) Resource Systems (3) Resource development and use in a time perspective.
 Ecological and socioeconomic impacts, concepts, definitions, and methodology.
 (B) renewable; (C) nonrenewable.
 Pre: consent.